peebles/loopback-data-juggler-standalone/README.md

 be a path in the file system to the models directory created in a loopback app, typically "common/models", or it can be an array of loopback model definitions as described [here](https://loopback.io/doc/en/lb3/Customizing-models.html).

+> *NOTE* If you employ custom base classes for your models, see Custom Base Classes below

 Discovery is also supported, and is triggered if you do not supply a second argument to this module.
 In this case, an attempt is made to discover the models from just inspecting the database.
 This is somewhat limited however in regards to relations.
 It handles `belongsTo` relations so long as you explicity describe your foreign keys and what they point to when you design the database schema.
 In addition, this module